discord-bio/faq/README.md

 ## Contributing

 1. Determine what category of question you're adding by using the categories table below.
+2. Make sure that you have passed a [JSON](https://jsonlint.com/) syntax check before submitting changes.
-2. Add a new object with key value pairs within the category's questions array, like so:
+3. Add a new object with key value pairs within the category's questions array, like so:

 ```json
 {